yuechristina/sp23-plextech-fswd-intro-projects/Git Intro/README.md

 ### PART 1 - Person B only

-Clone down Person A's repository by visiting their forked Github link for their intro projects and following the same instructions for cloning:
+Clone down Person A's repository (MAKE SURE PERSON B HAS INVITED YOU TO THE GIT REPO FIRST!) by visiting their forked Github link for their intro projects and following the same instructions for cloning:

 1. Navigate back to Person A's forked main page and click the green "<> Code" icon
 2. Click the copy link icon for under the HTTPS tab to copy the link for your forked repo